 b.
 The EDX software (COBOL Version 2) on IBM 8" floppy disks includes the COBOL compiler and resident library (CB5) and the COBOL Transient library (CB6) and costs $15.

 c.
 The EDX Sort/Merge Software (SM2) on IBM 8" floppy disks performs file sorting and merging of electronic data records and costs $9.

-This attachment card provides an additional 128K bytes of processor storage for the IBM Series/1 4955 processor.
+This attachment card provides an additional 128K bytes of processor memory for the IBM Series/1 4955 processor and measures 5" by 8" with four 24-pin connectors alone the edge opposite the handle.
 (2 cards are available).